The EM Board

 Businesses and industries which manufacture, store, or transport Extremely Hazardous Substances identified in the US Environmental Protection Agency's Title III List of Lists, or otherwise meets the requirements stipulated under Section 312, Paragraph (a), are required to submit a Tier II Report by March 1 of each year.

 Businesses and industries which exceed the established limits set by EPA on the manufacturing, storing, or transporting of Extremely Hazardous Substances are also required to submit a Uniform Emergency Response Plan.

 These reports must be submitted to the Huntsville-Madison County Emergency Management Agency, the Fire Department having jurisdiction of your business or industry, and to the Alabama Emergency Response Commission.

 The Madison County Emergency Planning Committee prefers the use of EPA's Tier II Submit software for reporting, especially if you have an extensive inventory or multiple sites.
 This software allows for easy submission via email to the Madison County Emergency Planning Committee.

-Contact Candy Sumlin at (256)427-5161 for information related to the Tier II.
-Submit electronic reports via email to email@example.com in .t2 format.
+Contact Candy Sumlin at (256)427-5161 for information related to Tier II submission to the EMA/Local Emergency Planning Committee (LEPC).
+Submit electronic reports via email to email@example.com in E-Plan or .t2 (Tier2Submit) format.
 Alternatively, for general information you may contact our office number during normal business hours at (256)427-5130.

 You also must send a copy of your submission to the Fire Department having jurisdiction of your business or industry.

-To report to the fire department for the City of Huntsville, submit electronic reports via email to firstname.lastname@example.org in .t2 format.
+To report to the fire department for the City of Huntsville, submit electronic reports via email to firstname.lastname@example.org in .t2s format.

 You may submit your Tier II reports to the Alabama Department of Environmental Management electronically.
 Details are available on the ADEM website.